-When you think of corrugated roofing, do you envision a warehouse or a garden shed?
-You may want to broaden your perspective.
-Corrugated roofing is gaining popularity in residential buildings because of its low cost, durability, and unique look.
+Corrugated metal roofs are gaining popularity for homes because of their low cost, durability, and unique look.
 Simple laying procedures make corrugated roofing a quick and easy do-it-yourself project, too.

-Corrugated roofing structures are more rigid than flat roofing structures, providing more dimensional stability and structural integrity.
-The corrugated shape adds strength to otherwise lightweight materials.
+Corrugated metal roofing structures are more rigid than flat roofing structures, providing more dimensional stability and structural integrity.
 For instance, corrugated roofing can make a lightweight metal like aluminum sturdy enough to withstand the elements.
-Corrugated metal roofing is most commonly available in aluminum, stainless steel, and copper.
+Corrugated metal roofing is most commonly available in aluminum, stainless steel roofing, and copper roofs.
 These three metals differ in appearance, cost, and durability.

 Most corrugated products are made from galvanized steel.
-Galvanization is the process of applying a thin layer of zinc on the surface of the metal to protect it from rust (oxidization) and corrosion.
-At some point, long term exposure to the elements will deteriorate the protective finish and you’ll need to recoat.
-A simple polymer recoating will restore your corrugated roof to like-new conditions.
+Galvanization is the process of applying a thin layer of zinc on the surface of the corrugated metal to protect it from rust (oxidization) and corrosion.
+At some point, long term exposure to the elements will deteriorate the protective finish and you will need to re coat your metal roof.
+A simple polymer re-coating will restore your corrugated metal roof to like-new conditions.
 To wash, use simple soap and water–a hose or a pressure washer can be used, but avoid abrasive tools like wire brushes or steel wool that can scratch your roof.